-Barcelona, Alexander Zverev is defending champion for what is the 110th edition of the tournament on the clay courts of Germany.
+Together with the event in Barcelona, it forms the program.
+Alexander Zverev is the defending champion at the 110th edition of the tournament on Germany's clay courts.

 He returns while Ben Shelton, Taylor Fritz, Alexander Bublik, Jiri Lehecka among others are top seeds in Germany as they look to kick start their clay court foray.